tim-gromeyer/VoiceAssistant/README.md

 - Fully customizable and extendable (I'm still working on this)
 - Offline functionality for enhanced privacy and security
 - Voice recognition for executing predefined commands
-- Ki integration planned for the future
+- Privacy-first approach with everything offline and local on the device

 ## Supported Platforms